-The festive raising of the Wilton meetinghouse turned to tragedy in 1773 when a worm-eaten support post gave way.
+The festive raising of the Wilton meetinghouse turned into tragedy in 1773 when a worm-eaten support post gave way.
 All 53 of the men working on the roof beams fell 27 feet among axes, planks, hammers and crowbars.

 The Essex Gazette of Salem called it ‘the most melancholy Accident…that perhaps has been known in the Country.”

 Three perished instantly, two died shortly thereafter, two were paralyzed for life and nearly all were crippled or mangled in some way.

 A Wilton Meetinghouse

 As the American Revolution loomed in 1773, Wilton, N.H., was a frontier town along the Massachusetts border.
 Chartered as “Salem-Canada” in 1735, soldiers from Salem, Mass., received land for their service in 1690.
 They fought under Sir William Phips in the first of the French and Indian wars.

 New Hampshire Gov. Benning Wentworth regranted the land in 1749, and in 1762 the town incorporated as Wilton.

 The town selected Ephraim Baker, a master builder, to direct the raising of the Wilton meetinghouse.
-One hundred twenty men Wilton and nearby communities volunteered to raise the building.
+One hundred twenty men from Wilton and nearby communities volunteered to raise the building.
 Those who pitched in got a reduction in their property tax.

 By Sept.
 7, 1775, the sides of the Wilton meetinghouse were all up, and so was a temporary center roof beam.
 The men would raise the roof that day.
 Families would come from miles around to watch the spectacle.

 The town voted to provide refreshments: a barrel of West India rum, five barrels of New England rum, a barrel of brown sugar, half a box of lemons and two loaves of sugar.
 Huge amounts of food were also provided for workers and the men, women and children who came on foot and on horseback from neighboring towns.

 Bradford gave the orders and men went to work putting up timbers as onlookers enjoyed the show.